jugi-dev/com.jugidev.steamlobby/README.md

 ```
 ## Usage/Examples

 Add a NetworkManager to your scene.
-On the NetworkManager you can add both LobbyManager and LobbyUI to the same object.
+On the NetworkManager you can add both LobbyManager and LobbyUI.

 Create a simple UI according to the fields in LobbyUI.
 2 buttons, a panel with vertical layout group and create a prefab for your players' info to display on the playerlist.